He Shou Wu eeTee™

 empty stomach.
 In seven days, he started to “realize the Tao of Muman.”
 He started to feel an unknown vitality

-to develop.
-Soon this previously hapless guy began to experience something very
+starting to develop.
+Soon this previously hapless guy began to experience

-months, he became strong.
-He decided to continue taking the herb, doubling his
+the next several months, he became strong.
+He decided to continue taking the

-dosage.
-In several years, his hair grew dark again, and his appearance became
+herb, doubling his dosage.
+In several years, his hair grew dark again, and his

-youthful.
-Over the next ten years, he fathered several boys and changed his
+appearance became youthful.
+Over the next ten years, he fathered several boys

 the herb called He Shou